geomagpy/magpy/README.md

 # MagPy
 MagPy (or GeomagPy) is a Python package for analysing and displaying geomagnetic data.

-Version Info: (please note: this package is still in development state with lots of modifcations between different uploads, detailed version information will be available here starting with 1.0.0)
+Version Info: (please note: this package is still in development state with frequent modifcations)
+    please check the release notes

-MagPy (GeomagPy) provides tools for geomagnetic analysis with special focus on observatories.
-MagPy combines basic applications like format conversions, plotting routines and mathematical procedures with special geomagnetic analysis routines like basevalue and baseline calculation, database features and WDC dissemination/ communication.
-Additional routines (not supported by the standard package) comprise acquisition libraries and real-time streaming support as well as an experimental graphical user interface.
+MagPy (GeomagPy) provides tools for geomagnetic analysis with special focus on typical data processing in observatories.
+MagPy provides methods for format conversion, plotting routines and mathematical procedures with special geomagnetic analysis routines like basevalue and baseline calculation, database features and WDC/IAGA/IM dissemination/communication routines.
+Full installation further provides a graphical user interface - xmagpy.

 Typical usage often looks like this: